aelvan/Imager-Craft/README.md

     {% set transformedImage = craft.imager.transformImage(image, { width: 1000 })
     <img src="{{ transformedImage.url }}">

 So far, it's more code than the Craft way.
 But, let's say you need to resize the image to six different widths, because you're using <picture> and srcset to serve up responsive images (in a modern and futureproof way).
-And you want the crop position on all the images to be in the bottom-right corner, and while the large images should have a high jpeg quality, the smaller ones should be more optimized.
+And you want the crop position on all the images to be in the bottom-right corner, an aspect ratio of 16:9, and while the large images should have a high jpeg quality, the smaller ones should be more optimized.

 Here's how the code would look with Imager: